yiptool/gles2/README.md

 directives.
 Only two directives are allowed: *%vertex* and *%fragment*.

 The *%vertex* directive starts source code of a vertex shader.
-The *%fragment* directive starts source of a fragment shader.
+The *%fragment* directive starts source code of a fragment shader.
 Optionally you could specify a file name for any of this directives.
 In this case shader will be loaded from the specified file.